Where is Merida?

 Lifestyle in Merida

-Those who live in Merida enjoy warm weather year around.
+Those who live in Merida enjoy warm weather year round.
 In fact, the one complaint that could be made about the weather is that it can get hot…really hot.
-Some summer days can hover above 95 degrees Fahrenheit so air conditioning in homes and cars is common as are small plunge pools for your home.
+Some summer days can hover above 95 degrees Fahrenheit so the air conditioning in homes and cars is common as are small plunge pools for your home.

-Merida is a city chocked full of culture.
+Merida is a city chock full of culture.
 There are seven institutions of higher learning to include traditional universities, colleges, and technical schools.
 There are eight or ten museums displaying a variety of items to include traditional and indigenous items.

 Often called the White City for the number of colonial structures, all painted white, Merida is a city that loves its art and artists.
 Hosting around seven or eight active galleries, Merida even has one entire street devoted to original sculptures, the Paseo de Montejo.
 Each year, the city installs one new original piece from a local artist along with an additional piece from an artist from another country.